 You absolutely can enjoy your favorite foods, as long as you carefully take care of your oral hygiene needs after you do so.

-These are simple ways to prevent these 10 foods from causing yellow teeth.
+These are simple ways to prevent these ten foods (or any others!) from causing yellow teeth.

 1 – Brush twice daily